July 14, 2016

 And then there was the coffee.
 For coffee lovers who prefer their coffee strong, Vietnamese coffee is your drink.
 This secret blend is highly concentrated so it is traditionally mixed with sweetened condensed milk.
 To prepare, finely ground coffee is pressed into a single serve Vietnamese drip filter and water is slowly poured over until the attached cup fills with coffee.
 The flavor is uniquely strong without being bitter.
 For those that face the daily afternoon lull, this is what you’ve been waiting for.

-Wait.
 Isn’t this a bành mí restaurant?
 Yes, and I assure you we’ll get to that, but each of these drinks deserve to be highlighted and we’ve got one more.
 Bubble tea (boba) has gained recognition and popularity in recent years and for good reason.
 The “tea” portion comes in a wide variety of flavors that each pair uniquely with tapioca “bubbles” or “pearls” that line the bottom.
 Though Le’s offers several types, their most popular is a frozen avocado, which is just that, blended together with a bit of milk and sugar.
 This creamy concoction is sweetly satisfying and quite filling.

-Okay, and now time for the bành mí.
+And now for the bành mí.
 Bành mí evolved from the French colonization of Vietnam, and bread didn’t really exist there until the introduction of the French baguette.
 Additionally, the butter used on bành mí is referred to in Vietnamese as Bo’ (BUH) which is a loanword from the French, beurre for butter.
 The traditional Bành mí consists of Vietnamese ham, sausage, head cheese, Jambon (French cured ham), pate, mayo, pickled carrots and daikons, fresh jalapeño and cilantro.
 At Le’s, most all of the ingredients are made from scratch, aside from the cold cuts, the bread is made fresh daily, and they are well known for their secret (and delicious) Bo’.

 Of the twelve or so offerings, we sampled four including #6, Grilled Pork, which is their most popular, and a #7, Special Combination Sandwich, which includes several meats.
 We also tried a #6 + #4, which is a crowd favorite and consists of a #6 plus pork skins.
 For those who are meat-averse, they also offer a vegetarian option that includes a delicious, spicy tofu.
 All four, though they varied slightly in flavor and texture, were a perfect balance of savory meat and bread, fresh carrot, daikon, jalapeño, and bright cilantro.